DEPARTMENT MENU

 Elementary Education candidates are required to take courses in:

-• Methods in Developmental Reading Methods in Elementary Education
+- Methods in Developmental Reading in Elementary Education

-Elementary Education candidates complete various field experiences throughout required coursework and a student teaching experience that is completed at the end of the program.
-These experiences include observations and teaching whole group, small group and individual instruction in public school settings as well as experiences within the Demonstration Room within the College of Education.
+Elementary Education candidates complete various clinical experiences throughout required coursework and a residence experience that is completed at the end of the program.
+These experiences include observations and teaching whole group, small group and individual instruction in public school settings.

 FAQs: